-REFER ALSO TO Q: 12, 14, 17, 18, 19, 20, 25, 50 A Schedule.
+REFER ALSO TO Q: 12, 14, 15A 17, 18, 19, 20, 49 A Schedule.
 19, 28 B Schedule.

 - 1. At All4 code total number of rooms in the left hand box (column (a)). - 2.
 At All1 code total number of rooms in the left hand box occupied solely by this household (column (b)(i)). - 3.
 At All2 code total number of rooms in the left hand box which are shared with other households (column (b)(ii)). - 4.
-At All3 code total number of rooms in the left hand box which are let or sub-let to other households but are not shared (column (b) (iii)). - 5.
-At 090 code rent, after deducting amounts for services if necessary.
+At All3 code total number of rooms in the left hand box which are let or sub-let to other households but are not shared (column (b)(iii)). - 5.
+At 090 code rent, after deducting amounts for services if necessary. - 6.
+At A 173 code type of fuel used for heating, if supplied.

 - The left hand box should contain all the living rooms, bedrooms, kitchens, sculleries used for cooking and rooms used partly for business at the sampled address which are owned, rented or occupied rent free by the household. - 2.
 The numbers of other rooms at Q13 (bathrooms, garages, business rooms etc) should have been entered by the interviewer in the right hand box.
-These details may be important should rateable value and rates paid need to be abated (see notes against Q50 (A Schedule) and Qs 19-21 and 28 (B Schedule). - 3.
+These details may be important should rateable value and rates paid need to be abated (see notes against Q49 (A Schedule) and Qs 19-21 and 28 (B Schedule). - 3.
 Some of the rooms listed under "other-specify" in the right hand box may in fact come under one of the headings in either the left or the right hand box.
 If so they should be transferred.
 In particular box rooms, attic bedrooms, sun lounges (if used throughout the year) should be transferred.
 However, cellars, utility rooms, rooms less than 6' square, rooms without a window/sky-light and attics without a window/sky-light or without floor boards should not be transferred. - 4.
 All4 and All1 should be coded on all schedules.
 Thus where no rooms are let or shared, the same figure should be entered at these two codes. - 5.
-The entry for garages may need amending as a result of the entry at Q25 (see general note 2 on Q25).
+The entry for garages may need amending as a result of the entry at Q15A (see general note 2 on Q15A).